jdrichardsappacad/react-2021/week-14/practices/13-react-forms-validations-short-practice/README.md

 application's overall user experience, not as your only means of validating user-provided data.

-## What you learned
+## What you have learned

+**Congratulations!** In this practice you have learned:

+- form validations implement
-In this article you learned how to implement form validations and the difference between validating your inputs on the client vs. the server.
+- the difference between validating your inputs on the client vs. the server.

 [onchange event handler]:
 https://appacademy-open-assets.s3-us-west-1.amazonaws.com/Modular-Curriculum/content/react-redux/topics/react-class-components/assets/react-forms-onchange-event-handler.png